Harman-92/filmytrendz/README.md

 ### Access FilmFinder application on line: https://filmytrendz.netlify.app/
 ### You can find Swagger UI at: https://ec2-18-188-47-194.us-east-2.compute.amazonaws.com:3001

-### Setup FileFinder application on your local host following below instructions
+### Setup FilmFinder application on your local host following below instructions
 ## backend setup instructions
 ### Step 1: Config local database
 If you are going to setup the application on your own localhost, you need to setup your